smarty/changelog/cloud/us-autocomplete-pro-api.md

 ## UNRELEASED
 None

+## 1.10.10 - 2023-04-28

+- Deployed new data to fix issues with some secondaries not being grouped together under their parent address.

 ## 1.9.9 - 2022-10-12

 - Small internal changes regarding plans and subscriptions to interpret appropriate features of a customer request.

 ## 1.9.8 - 2022-10-11